-The SLOC With-Profits Fund holds equities in order to increase policyholder returns and meet any guaranteed returns.
+The SLOC With-Profits fund holds equities in order to increase policyholder returns.

 C.2.3 Interest rate risk

 Interest rate risk arises mainly from mismatches between the non-linked liabilities and the assets used to match those liabilities.
 Where possible, attempts are made to minimise this risk by matching the duration of liabilities as closely as possible across the interest rate curve.
 A range of matching approaches is used depending on the product and the size of liabilities.